-If your scheduler is off, you'll be prompted to enable it before you can continue, if you're just experimenting don't worry as your changes won't be applied until you click the green Save button within the scheduler itself.
+If your scheduler is inactive, you'll be prompted to enable it before you can continue, if you're just experimenting don't worry.
+Your changes won't be applied until you click the green Save button within the scheduler itself.

-Once you've opened the Widget Scheduler window, check to make sure you have the correct time zone and switch on any days you want the chat widget to be online by toggling the switch under each day.
+Once you've opened the Widget Scheduler window, check to make sure you have the correct time zone and switch on any days you want the widget to be online by toggling the switch under each day.

 Once a day is activated, you'll see a line made up of gray and green sections representing the 24 hours of the day.
-Gray areas on the timeline show when the widget will be set to offline mode.
-The green sections show when the chat widget will be online.
+Gray areas on the timeline show when the widget will be in offline mode.
+The green sections show when the widget will be online.

 If you need to break the day up into multiple sections to take a break, you can add another timeline for the same day by clicking the blue + Add New button.
 If you're still in a chat when the time is scheduled to be turned off, you'll be able to continue the conversation.

 You'll need to save the changes you've made and switch the Enable Scheduler button on before any of the changes you've made will take effect.

 Online privacy is an important issue and privacy laws vary from country to country.
 The Consent Form section in your Dashboard gives you options for advising visitors of their rights and offering them a chance to consent before entering a chat.